Stratford Caldecott: Career

-Caldecott taught a course called "Christianity and Society" at Plater College in Headington, on the other side of Oxford.
+Caldecott taught a course called "Christianity and Society" at Plater College in Headington, Oxford.

 He was a G. K. Chesterton Research Fellow at St Benet's Hall, Oxford.
 His devotion to Chesterton led to his becoming something of an expert on him.
 He also served as a commissioning editor for the Catholic Truth Society.

 From 2010, he and his wife Leonie served as co-editors of the UK and Ireland edition of Magnificat.
 He became the founding editor of the journal Humanum, under the aegis of the Washington DC John Paul II Institute.

 Centre for Faith & Culture

 In 1994 the Caldecotts founded a research centre in Oxford called the Centre for Faith & Culture (CFC), associated with The Chesterton Review and the international review Communio.
 Its newsletter, the Faith & Culture Bulletin, was offered free of charge.
 The Oxford Centre was initially a partnership between Westminster College, Oxford and the Edinburgh theological publishers T&T Clark.
 The two partners divided the costs between them, and the Centre's activities were equally divided between conferences and publications.
 Before long it also provided a home for the G. K. Chesterton Library created by Aidan Mackey.
 In 1998, after Westminster College was acquired by Oxford Brookes University, the CFC moved to Plater College in Headington, maintaining its activities with partial support from T&T Clark and from the G. K. Chesterton Institute, founded by Rev. Ian J. Boyd, publisher of The Chesterton Review.

 In 2002, after the demise of Plater College, the Centre for Faith & Culture merged for several years with the G. K. Chesterton Institute, creating the "G. K. Chesterton Institute for Faith & Culture", which was eventually based at Seton Hall University in New Jersey with its Oxford Centre in King Street, Oxford.
 After 2006 Seton Hall ceased to support the Centre in Oxford and it became independent again.